dilawar/ncbs/handbook/student_handbook.markdown

 minimum, grounds for automatic failure in a test, and if the plagiarism is serious it is grounds for dismissal.

-**How to cite others’ work:** It is permissible in scientific writing to quote short sections of about one sentence, with attribution.
+## How to cite others’ work
+ It is permissible in scientific writing to quote short sections of about one sentence, with attribution.
 It is also permissible in presentations and talks to display a small number of figures from electronic sources, again with attribution, provided such